-- Continued processing submittals, RFIs, and SSWPs. - Completed installation of conduit and wire inside the maintenance building near Track 5. - Started shoring for the catch basins at the maintenance pit and installed catch basins at the north pit. - Completed installation of storm drain line including the 22-inch sleeve and pipe.

-- Continue north pit shoring activity. - Delivery of the Parts Storage Warehouse building. - Design of the shoring for the shallow fire sprinkler line. - Removal and off-haul of ballast at Track 5. - Removal and off-haul of Class II soil from Track 5 area.
+- Continued processing submittals, RFIs, and SSWPs. - Completed installation of conduit and wire inside the maintenance building near Track 5. - Started shoring for the catch basins at the maintenance pit and installed catch basins at the north pit. - Completed installation of storm drain line including the 22-inch sleeve and pipe. - Parts Storage Warehouse building steel was delivered - Proven continued working on design for the boosted water line - Removal of the Class II soil, ballast and Sub-ballast from the Track 5 area - Worked on various Change Order work - Demolished the existing transition slab at the north pit - Demolished the existing pit wall and footing